nabijaczleweli/cargo-update/man/cargo-install-update.md

     Don't print status messages to stdout
     and pass down --quiet to cargo subprocesses.

+  -j --jobs <JOBS>...

+    Run at most JOBS jobs at once, forwarded verbatim to cargo install.

   -s --filter <PACKAGE_FILTER>...

     Only consider packages matching all filters.